• Skip to primary navigation

 Overhead view of the wet ingredients in one bowl, dry ingredients in another bowl, and a small bowl of chocolate chips, all to be combined for Healthy Dark Chocolate Brownies.

-TIPS FOR MAKING HEALTHY DARK CHOCOLATE BROWNIES
+PRO TIPS FOR BROWNIES

-• Grease your baking dish with coconut oil before pouring the batter in, so that the brownies won’t stick
+• Grease your baking dish with coconut oil before pouring the batter in so that the brownies won’t stick

-• Don’t overmix when combining the wet and dry ingredients as you risk a dry brownie
+• Don’t overmix when combining the wet and dry ingredients, as you risk a dry brownie

-• The same goes for adding the dark chocolate chips; just fold them in
+• The same goes for adding the dark chocolate chips; fold them in

 • When checking for doneness, aim for a moist knife